WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/AGICamConfigure/readme.md

 ## Functionality

-- Allows for uploading of captured images to remote database.
+- Downloads remote configurations for re-scheduling WittyPI
-- Uploads images from capture directory to database
+- On first execution creates a global file for identifiying specific sensor with.

 ## Known Problems